szemkoff/light-city-project/website/docs/concepts/core-concepts.md

 - **Communospheres**: Large spherical living spaces (600-1,200 ft diameter) maintaining resonance
 - **Knowledge transfer system**: Learning by one transfers to all
 - **Unified consciousness field**: All inhabitants consciously connected
-- **Proven technology**: Demonstrates these principles are not theoretical
+- **Archetypal reference from off-world narrative sources**: We treat it as design inspiration, not empirical proof

-**Important**: Delphin's scale represents what's possible with advanced off-world technology.
-Light City's **Earth implementation** will use **scaled, buildable versions**:
+**Important**: Delphin represents a mythic/visionary implementation of the archetype.
+Light City's **Earth implementation** uses **scaled, buildable versions** within Earth engineering standards:
 - **Spire**: 60-300m (200-1,000 ft) instead of 40,000 ft
 - **Communospheres**: 30-60m (100-200 ft) diameter instead of 600-1,200 ft
 - **Same principles**, different scale appropriate for Earth physics and construction
+- **Proven technologies**: Solar PV, battery storage, CLT/steel structures, BIPV glazing (see [Technology Catalog](/docs/technical/technology-catalog))

-This validates that Light City is accessing a real archetypal pattern, not creating from imagination alone.
+This archetype validates that Light City is accessing a coherent design pattern, not creating from imagination alone.

 *See [Communospheres](/docs/concepts/communospheres) for details*